 All these features will be key to building a powerful front-end user registration for your website.

-How to create a custom WordPress registration form in WordPress
+How to create a custom WordPress registration form

 Let’s dive into how you can use Profile Builder Pro to create custom user registration forms for your WordPress site.

 Below we’ll go through the following customization options:

 - Controlling whether the Admin Bar shows up on the front-end